karfly/learnable-triangulation-pytorch/mvn/datasets/cmu_preprocessing/README.md

     ```
     * or just store the dataset along with the code at `$THIS_REPOSITORY/data/cmupanoptic/`.

+__NOTE: WHILE IT IS ADVISED THAT YOU DOWNLOAD ALL DATA FROM THE APPROPRIATE LINKS BELOW, YOU DO NOT HAVE TO, AS THE SCRIPT WILL TAKE CARE OF MISSING SCENES OR DATA FOR YOU.
+HOWEVER, THIS MAY ALSO MEAN INVALID TRAINING/TESTING DATA.__

 1. Clone the [panoptic toolbox](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox).
 Follow their manual to download, extract and unpack CMU Panoptic dataset into image files (follow up to step 4 of the manual).

 There are many poses and scenes that you can use, for example, [`171204_pose1`](http://domedb.perception.cs.cmu.edu/171204_pose1.html) under the ["Range of Motion"](http://domedb.perception.cs.cmu.edu/range_of_motion.html) scene and [`170407_haggling_a2`](http://domedb.perception.cs.cmu.edu/170407_haggling_a2.html) under the ["Haggling"](http://domedb.perception.cs.cmu.edu/haggling.html) scene.
 It does not matter which set of scenes, poses or even images that you choose to extract; the scripts will handle that.
 It is advised that you only download the HD videos/images though.